albert-y1n/albert-y1n.github.io/_pages/about.md

   - /about.html
 ---

-I am an Incoming Ph.D. student at the Pennsylvania State University, advised by [Prof.Jinyuan Jia](https://jinyuan-jia.github.io/).
+I am a first-year Ph.D. student at the Pennsylvania State University, advised by [Prof.Jinyuan Jia](https://jinyuan-jia.github.io/).

 I received my B.Eng. in Computer Science from [University of Science and Technology of China](https://en.ustc.edu.cn/) in 2024.